Mikumi National Park

 You can access the park by road or air

 Road.
 The park is 283km from Dar es salaam and 118 from Morogoro town.

 Air.
 Scheduled flights from all the main centers in Tanzania but often routing via Dar-es-salaam

 The Park harbors fascinating attractions most notably the Hippo pools that provide close access to the mud loving beasts and bird watching.
-Zebra, wildebeest, impala and buffalo are found on the grassy plains.
+Zebra, wildebeest, impala and buffalo are on the grassy plains.

-The park has many wildlife like buffalos, Lions, Zebra, Giraffes and Elephants .Giraffes are often seen browsing leaves from the isolated acacia trees that fringe the Mkata river.
+The park has many wildlife like buffalos, Lions, Zebra, Giraffes and also Elephants .Giraffes are often browsing leaves from the isolated acacia trees that fringe the Mkata river.
 Also the greater Kudu and sable antelope can be found in the miombo woodland-covered foothills of the mountain that rise from the Park boundaries.